-Other universities rely on technology for assessments, with instructors coming to the site for in-person evaluations less frequently.
+Other universities rely on technology for assessments.
+In these cases, instructors come to the site for in-person evaluations less frequently.

 Meet Our Contributors

-Emma Leigh Geiser is a registered nurse, blogger at www.nursefern.com, freelance writer, and financial coach.
+Emma Leigh Geiser is a registered nurse, blogger at Nurse Fern, freelance writer, and financial coach.
 She recently celebrated 10 years in the amazing field of nursing.